 Brass or copper pots and vessels add a classic touch to this style of kitchen.
-The earthy colors that are put up with a Tuscan style kitchen are accentuated with these warm-colored utensils.
+The earthy colors that are put up with a Tuscan-style kitchen are accentuated with these warm-colored utensils.

 Mini Herb Garden

-How can an Italian kitchen really be one without having a herb garden around to easily pluck and use?
-For a more Tuscan look, decorating or organizing a mini herb garden on wooden shelves will both add to the look and also for the purpose.
+How can an Italian kitchen be one without having a herb garden around to easily pluck and use?
+For a more Tuscan look, decorating or organizing a mini herb garden on wooden shelves will add to the look and also for the purpose.

 The easiest way to replicate an age-old kitchen is by adding wide wooden planks or hardwood flooring.
 Picking some sort of distressed wood, unpolished with multiple shades should add a very vintage look to the space.
-A wooden flooring goes great with all the wood and stone elements in the kitchen.
+Wooden flooring goes great with all the wood and stone elements in the kitchen.